makrai/notes/angelov2008-topic-umap-hdbscan.md

   more informative and representative of the corpus trained on than probabilistic generative models
 * hierarchical topic reduction, see the Discussion

 # 1 Intro

 * organize, search and summarize a large volume of text is a ubiquitous problem
   * Topic modeling is often used
-  * discover the latent semantic structure, or topics, present in the documents.
+  * discover the latent semantic structure, or topics, present in the documents
-  * Topics can then be used to find high level summaries of a large collection of documents, search for documents of interest, and group similar documents together.
+  * Topics can then be used to find high level summaries of a large collection of documents, search for documents of interest, and group similar documents together
-* Topics are often thought of as discrete values, such as politics, science, and
+* Topics are often thought of as discrete values, such as politics, science
   * hE, any of these topics can be further subdivided into many other sub-topics
-  * a topic like politics can overlap with other topics, such as health, as they
+  * a topic like politics can overlap with other topics, such as health
-    * both share the sub-topic of health care.
+    * both share the sub-topic of health care
   * topics, their combinations or variations can be described by a weighted set of words
-  => topics are continuous, as there are infinitely many combinations of weighted words which can be used to represent a topic.
+  => topics are continuous, as there are infinitely many combinations of weighted words which can be used to represent a topic
-  * each document has its own topic with a value in that continuum.
-In this
+  * each document has its own topic with a value in that continuum
   * topic is the set of weighted words that are most informative
-    * can be a combination of the colloquial discrete topics.
+    * can be a combination of the colloquial discrete topics

 * the remainder of this sectoin: related work and distributed representations of topics